open-telemetry/community/projects/feature-flag.md

   If a feature variant is enabled for some subset of users, it is necessary to be able to distinguish those transactions from other transactions in your monitoring backend.
 - Associating a flag change with a change in key service metrics.
   This is useful additional context during root cause analysis.
-  One example of when this is useful may be determining the ruleset that was evaluated in order to determine the flag variant.
+  One example of when this is useful may be determining the rule set that was evaluated in order to determine the flag variant.
 - Determine how many users are experiencing a particular flag variant.
   In many feature flagging services it is possible to target a flag variant by some attribute of context such as the user’s email domain, however it may be difficult or impossible to know what percentage of your traffic falls into the cohort.
 - Determining why a particular flag evaluation returned the variant that it did.
-  For example, a ruleset may depend on contextual info such as the currently logged in user, their user-agent, or their geographic location in order to determine the flag variant.
+  For example, a rule set may depend on contextual info such as the currently logged in user, their user-agent, or their geographic location in order to determine the flag variant.
 - Identify which services are evaluating a specific feature flag.
   This is useful for the process of removing flags from your code and feature flagging service, an important part of the flag lifecycle.
 - Analyzing the impact of the actual flag evaluation.